andreas-mausch/andreas-mausch.github.io/posts/2026-06-01-localllm/index.md

 But eventually, I found Qwen3.6 and the internet was full of praise for it.

-I learned that Qwen3.6-27B is the better model (despite the lower number 27B < 35B), but I couldn't fit it into my VRAM, and it ran painfully slow on my CPU.
+I learned that Qwen3.6-27B is the better model (despite the lower number 27B < 35B), but I couldn't fit it into my VRAM, and it ran painfully slow on my CPU (about 5 token/sec with Q3 quants).

 So I tried Qwen3.6-35B-A3B, and even the first try was really good.
 I was impressed by the quality, and I could get around 20-25 tokens/second,